 Supporting our local community is a value that resonates with numerous consumers.

 Find out what initiatives there are in your community around encouraging consumers to buy locally, and make sure your local dive shop is listed in there.
 Examples include a Visa repertoire of small businesses in New Zealand, a Support #SmallBusinessEveryDay promotion in Canada, and USA Today’s Support Local initiative.

 The Place of ‘Local Diving’ in The Dive Industry

 Local diving has always been the poorest member of the scuba family.

 When thinking about scuba diving, most non-diver think of Nemo and mojitos under palm trees.
 Most scuba diving activities have been happening around the equator.

-Typically, local or inland diving attracts a younger crowd — one more interested in challenges than just seeing what is under the surface.
+Typically, local or inland scuba diving attracts a younger male crowd — one more interested in challenges than just seeing what is under the surface.
 Often, there’s nothing to see but green water!

 Through the years, we have seen numerous attempts at promoting local diving as a means to retain divers in the face of a devastating dropout rate, and promoting continuing education (aka, selling more courses).
 Results have been so-so, at best.